DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Experimental Settings

-We conduct evaluations on the LFW~\cite{hua2008labeled} and CelebA-HQ~\cite{Lee2020mask} datasets.
+\textbf{B. Datasets.} We conduct evaluations on the LFW~\cite{hua2008labeled} and CelebA-HQ~\cite{Lee2020mask} datasets.
 Each dataset is subsampled to 1,000 images (10 images from 100 identities).
-Since DiffMI is training-free, evaluation result variance is largely independent of dataset size; thus, 1,000-image subsets suffice for fair comparison, provided the evaluation sets are disjoint from both generator and target model training data.
+Since DiffMI is training-free, evaluation variance is largely independent of dataset size; thus, 1,000-image subsets suffice for fair comparison.
+We further verify that all image quality metrics are stable at this scale (see \cref{fig_sample_size}).
 Datasets lacking identity labels, such as FFHQ~\cite{karras2019style}, are excluded.